 - Reaches 700,000 readers of ARCHAEOLOGY magazine around the world

 - Organizes tours of archaeologically, historically, and culturally significant sites around the globe with the world’s leading archaeologists

-- Awarded 29 fellowships and grants to students and scholars around the world in 2018
+- Awards over 25 fellowships and grants each year to students and scholars around the world

-- Established the Site Preservation Program, which has already saved 33 threatened archaeological sites on five continents
+- Established the Site Preservation Program, which has already saved over 30 threatened archaeological sites on five continents

 - Helped 25 deserving students attend their first field school through the Waldbaum Archaeological Field School Scholarship Program in 2018

-- Attracted over 200,000 people worldwide for International Archaeology Day last year over 1,000 events taking place around the globe
+- Attracts over 200,000 people worldwide each year for International Archaeology Day with over 1,000 events taking place around the globe

 - Received the largest gift in its 140-year history – the Richard C. MacDonald Iliad Endowment for Archaeological Research